-Unfortunately, existing hybrid mode designs [23], [28] suffer from four limitations: (1) Incapability of supporting an adjustable ratio of cNM to mNM during runtime.
-Fixed cNM and mNM capacities lack the flexibility to match different memory access patterns.
-(2) Unnecessary data migration overhead for mode switch between cNM and mNM stemming from the separate cNM and mNM space.
-For example, for evicting a page from cNM to mNM, a victim page in mNM is swapped out to FM, and then cached for the subsequent access, which brings unnecessary migration cost.
-(3) Inability to efficiently swap data between hybrid memories with lightweight data remapping overhead.
-Data swap between mNM and FM either sacrifices the swap efficiency for less remapping metadata or requires a large amount of metadata to track the data migration trajectories for high swap efficiency.
-(4) Large metadata storage overhead for hybrid memory management.
+- 2) Unnecessary data migration overhead for mode switch between cNM and mNM stemming from the separate cNM and mNM space.
+For example, for evicting a page from cNM to mNM, a victim page in mNM is swapped out to FM, and then cached for the subsequent access, which brings unnecessary migration cost. - 3) Inability to efficiently swap data between hybrid memories with lightweight data remapping overhead.
+Data swap between mNM and FM either sacrifices the swap efficiency for less remapping metadata or requires a large amount of metadata to track the data migration trajectories for high swap efficiency. - 4) Large metadata storage overhead for hybrid memory management.
 Their space-inefficient metadata structures, such as pointers to index pages in mNM and tags to manage cache lines in cNM, consume significant storage space.
 Besides, they employ small metadata management granularity to reduce over-fetching.
-Not only is the potential spatial locality not fully exploited, but also the metadata consumes large NM space.
+Not only is the potential spatial locality not fully exploited but also the metadata consumes large NM space.

-In this paper, we propose a novel hybrid memory architecture named Phoenix to preserve the advantages of both cNM and mNM designs while overcoming the above four limitations, by adding a hardware-based hybrid memory management controller (HMMC).
+In this article, we propose a novel hybrid memory architecture named Phoenix to preserve the advantages of both cNM and mNM designs while overcoming the above four limitations, by adding a hardware-based hybrid memory management controller (HMMC).
 All NM can be utilized as cNM or OS-visible mNM.
 NM can be dynamically switched between cNM and mNM over time to better exploit both temporal and spatial locality benefits for different memory access patterns. cNM can be compelled to become mNM for high memory footprint condition to maximize the total system memory capacity and reduce page faults.
 The mode switch between cNM and mNM only requires updating metadata in HMMC.
 Caching (in block granularity) and migration (in page granularity) decisions are made based on workloads' temporal and spatial locality features, as well as the system memory footprint.
-Phoenix employs a unified set-associative mechanism for PRT (Page Location Entry Remapping Table) to track page migration and record blocks' caching information in an NM page for evaluating the spatial locality.
+Phoenix employs a unified set-associative mechanism for page location entry remapping table (PRT) to track page migration and record blocks' caching information in an NM page for evaluating the spatial locality.
 The page occupied information is kept in a page occupied bit vector.
 A hotness tracker is designed to track data hotness changes and provide the temporal locality information.
 To minimize the migration cost between cNM and mNM, all cNM and mNM space is not separate but multiplexed to enable the mode switch process to move only necessary data.
 For data swap between heterogeneous memories, a fast&slow swap mechanism is proposed to mitigate the data remapping overhead while maintaining high swap efficiency.
 To limit the metadata storage space, Phoenix employs space-efficient metadata structures and suitable cNM and mNM management granularities.
 Metadata for hybrid memory management is placed in NM and cached in HMMC.
 A lightweight metadata prefetcher is adopted to improve the hit rate of the metadata buffer.
-Concisely, this paper makes the following contributions:
+Concisely, this article makes the following contributions.

-• We present Phoenix, a novel hybrid memory architecture in which NM can serve as both cNM and mNM.
+We present Phoenix, a novel hybrid memory architecture in which NM can serve as both cNM and mNM.
 The ratio of cNM to mNM is adjustable during runtime to better exploit both temporal and spatial locality benefits for different memory access patterns, without rebooting.